ndronos/c-nomorph/is-Punk-Rock/README.md

 In other words, the purists accused the ISO of selling out to the pressure for more features.

+As of this writing, most compilers support C99 plus or minus a few caveats;
+the `long double` type seems to cause a lot of trouble, for example.
+However, there is one notable exception to this broad consensus:
+Microsoft currently refuses to add C99 support to its Visual Studio C++ compiler.
+... covers some of the many ways to compile C code for Windows, so not using Visual Studio is at most a inconvenience, and having a major establishment player tell us that we can't use ANSI- and ISO-standard C only bolsters the punk rock of it all.

 (Klemens, 2015) xiv Preface